 (c) The commissioner shall coordinate chemical dependency services and determine whether there is a need for any proposed expansion of chemical dependency treatment services.
 The commissioner shall deny vendor certification to any provider that has not received prior approval from the commissioner for the creation of new programs or the expansion of existing program capacity.
 The commissioner shall consider the provider's capacity to obtain clients from outside the state based on plans, agreements, and previous utilization history, when determining the need for new treatment services.

 Local agencies shall pay the state for the county share of the services authorized by the local agency, except when the payment is made according to section 254B.09, subdivision 8.

-The commissioner shall adopt rules as necessary to implement this chapter.
+The commissioner shall adopt rules as necessary to implement Laws 1986, chapter 394, sections 8 to 20.
+The commissioner shall ensure that the rules are effective on July 1, 1987.
 The commissioner shall establish an appeals process for use by recipients when services certified by the county are disputed.
 The commissioner shall adopt rules and standards for the appeal process to assure adequate redress for persons referred to inappropriate services.

 The commissioner shall:

 (1) provide training and assistance to counties on procedures for processing placements and making payments;

 (2) visit facilities and review records as necessary to determine compliance with procedures established by law and rule;

 (3) take complaints from vendors and recipients and investigate county placement activities as needed to determine compliance with law and rule.